 - fresh lime to taste

 - Make the sweet potato filling: In a large sauté pan set over medium heat, sauté the onions and garlic in 3 tablespoons of the oil until the onions are translucent.
-Add the grated sweet potatoes, chili powder, cumin and cayenne and cook, covered — covering is important to prevent sticking — for about 8-10 minutes, stirring every few minutes to ensure it’s not sticking or burning.
+Add the grated sweet potatoes, chili powder, cumin and cayenne, turn the heat to low, and cook, covered — covering is important to prevent sticking — for about 8-10 minutes, stirring every few minutes to ensure it’s not sticking or burning.
 When the sweet potato is tender, add salt and pepper to taste and remove the filling from the heat.
 Stir in the cilantro.
 Squeeze 1/2 a lime over the sweet potatoes, mix, taste, and adjust with more lime and salt to taste until it tastes nicely seasoned.

 - Assemble the burritos.
 Gather all of your ingredients.
 I like to warm up my beans in a small skillet, and if my sweet potato filling has been refrigerated, I like to warm that up, too.
 I also like to quickly warm up my tortillas (30 seconds) in a large, dry skillet.